maximehappe/UserManagementAPI/API-DOCUMENTATION.md

 - All endpoints return JSON
 - The search endpoint requires admin role permissions, which are checked in the service layer (not      implemented)
-- Passwords are not returned in any responses
 - The email must be unique across all users